 How does the Afterpay payment method work?

-Afterpay lets you split bigger payments into smaller, more manageable installments, and pay them back over time in adherence to the agreed payment schedule.
+Afterpay lets you split bigger payments into smaller, more manageable installments, and pay them back over time according to the agreed payment schedule.

 At the point of purchase, your order gets an instant approval decision.
 It’s important to note that not all orders are approved.
 This depends on several factors, some of them being: